En-Query/EncryptedQuery/examples/standalone/Standalone-Example-README-.md

 ```
 Step 5) Encrypte the Query.
 Select `Encrypt Query` and update the URL with the data and query schema id's.
 With this Post request the Body to defines the parameters used to encrypt the query.
  * Query name.
 (This must be unique)
- * dataPartitionSize  This determines how many bytes to join together for each partition element.  dataPartitionSize is in bits and must be a multiple of 8.   dataPartitionSize should be either (8, 16, 24, 32)
+ * dataChunkSize  This determines how many bytes to join together for each partition element.  dataChunkSize defaults to 1
  * paillierBitSize.
 Set this to 3072
  * bitSet.
 Set this to 32
  * certainty.
 Set this to 132